aimug-org/alc-docs/main-docs/docs/nov-2024/showcase-and-mixer.md

 - AI developers and engineers
 - LangChain enthusiasts
+- DevOps professionals interested in AI automation
 - Tech professionals
 - AI/ML students
-- Anyone interested in AI and automation
+- Anyone interested in practical AI implementation

 Join us for an evening of learning, sharing, and connecting with fellow AI enthusiasts.
 From technical deep-dives to casual networking, this event offers the perfect blend of professional development and community building.